 Below is a basic scatter plot of data points that follow a linear trend, and then fit a linear regression line (the best fit line) through these points.

-By quantifying the strength and direction of the relationship between the predictors and the dependent variable, linear regression provides a powerful tool for prediction and understanding the linear effect of individual variables.
-However, it assumes a linear relationship between the dependent and independent variables and is sensitive to outliers, which can significantly affect the slope and intercept of the best-fit line.
+By quantifying the strength and direction of the relationship between predictors and a dependent variable, linear regression provides a powerful tool for prediction and for understanding how each predictor influences the outcome.
+However, the commonly used least squares approach assumes a linear relationship and is particularly sensitive to outliers, which can distort the slope and intercept of the best-fit line.
+Least absolute deviation (which minimizes absolute errors rather than squared errors) is a variant of linear regression that is less influenced by outliers.